 A coffee cafe focused on conversation and creation — hence the ‘arts’ in cARTS.
 Quirky atmosphere with comfy, mismatched furniture and local arts and crafts for sale.
 Kids love blending their own smoothies with the pedal-powered blender bike on the front porch.
 Individual coffees made with an “air press.”
 Fresh, whipped cream for mochas.
 Coffee ice cubes for iced coffee in the summer heat.
 Traditional and gluten-free, vegan friendly baked goods from local bakers.

 Tucked inside a corner of Sycamore Cycles, Crank’s offers fresh juice, pastries, organic coffee and espresso to fuel your ride, refill your tank or satisfy your kids.
+Might be the best coffee in all of Transylvania.
 Quiet booths available.

 Get Your Food from the Source

 Several local markets showcase regionally grown and made produce and products.
 So if you miss the Saturday morning market (below) you have options!